Summer Internships for Current Scholars

 Location: New Britain

-Hours: 35 hours/week for 9 weeks with some flexibility.
+Hours: 35 hours/week with some flexibility.
 Availability on one Saturday per month required.

 Job Description:

 The internship will offer a student the opportunity to gain practical experience in a museum environment and to assist with a variety of programmatic, research, content creation, and marketing strategies.
-The role of the Education Intern is to support the planning, implementation, and promotion of educational programming and digital content.
-This intern will work within the Learning & Engagement Department under the direction of the Senior Manager of Community Engagement and Family Programs and the Manager of Art Studio Education.
-They will also work closely with other Department staff and interns in other museum departments.
+The role of the Learning & Engagement Intern is to support the planning, implementation, and promotion of educational programming and digital content.
+This intern will work within the Learning & Engagement Department under the direction of Manager of Art Studio Education (who herself is a former ASF-intern at the NBMAA!), and they will also work closely with other Department staff and interns in other museum departments.

 Duties may include, but are not limited to: